Calculating a Missing Amount within Owner's Equity

 Example of Calculating a Missing Amount

-The format of the statement of changes in owner's equity can be used to determine one of these components if it is unknown.
-For example, if the net income for the year 2013 is unknown, but you know the amount of the draws and the beginning and ending balances of owner's equity, you can calculate the net income.
+The format of the statement of changes in owner's equity can be used to determine an unknown component.
+For example, if the net income for the year 2022 is unknown, but you know the amount of the draws and the beginning and ending balances of owner's equity, you can calculate the net income.
 (This might be necessary if a company does not have complete records of its revenues and expenses.)
-Let's demonstrate this by using the following amounts.
+Let's demonstrate this by using some new hypothetical amounts:

 Insert into the statement of changes in owner's equity the information that was given and the amounts calculated in Step 1 and Step 2:

 The "Subtotal" can be calculated by adding the last two numbers on the statement: $94,000 + $40,000 = $134,000.
 After this calculation we have:

 Starting at the top of the statement we know that the owner's equity before the start of 2022 was $60,000 and in 2022 the owner invested an additional $10,000.
 As a result we have $70,000 before considering the amount of Net Income.
 We also know that after the amount of Net Income is added, the Subtotal has to be $134,000 (the Subtotal calculated in Step 4).
 The Net Income is the difference between $70,000 and $134,000.
 Net income must have been $64,000.

 Insert the previously missing amount (in this case it is the $64,000 of net income) into the statement of changes in owner's equity and recheck the math: